swhh/poetry_project/poetry_project/README.md

 - Browse poems by selected poets
 - Read poems aloud using ElevenLabs text-to-speech
 - Clean and intuitive command-line interface
+- Ability to find poets and poems through a Gemini-powered chat interface.

 ## Setup